tshepang/blog/content/computing/ideal static blog generator.rst

 **nice-to-have**:

 * Ability to combine multiple tags.
-My use case is something like "masterpices I saw first time in 2014", for which I'd use ``[2014-movies][masterpiece]``.

 * Ability to show posts linking to current one.
 I'm not sure how useful this would be though.